MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Teams-and-SkypeforBusiness-interoperability.md

 |**Federated Skype for Business**     |Skype for Business         |Skype for Business         |Skype for Business         |

 > [!IMPORTANT]
-> Changing `CallingDefaultClient` to Teams will also affect calls to Skype for Business IP phones.
+> Currently, changing `CallingDefaultClient` to Teams will also affect calls to Skype for Business IP phones.
 Incoming calls will not be received on the phones and will only ring Teams clients.
+Please consult the [Skype for Business to Microsoft Teams Capabilities Roadmap](https://aka.ms/skype2teamsroadmap) for information about support for existing certified SIP phones.

 ### Allowing user choice
 The `AllowEndUserClientOverride` parameter accepts Boolean value (**TRUE** or **FALSE**), and when it is set to **TRUE**, Teams will allow users to select where they want to receive their calls--Teams or Skype for Business, and users will be able to change their primary application at any time.